-Fire ants are active throughout the state and are causing damage to young hemp plants.
-For producers growing outdoor hemp in any capacity – including bare ground, plastic mulch, or in pots – now is a good time to check for fire ants and fire ant damage.
-The rains over the past few weeks have led to mating swarms of fire ants, which created new mounds and new damage.
+Fire ants are active throughout Alabama and can cause damage to young hemp plants.
+For producers growing outdoor hemp in any capacity – including bare ground, plastic mulch, or in pots – they should check for fire ants and fire ant damage.

-Professionals first noticed fire ant damage on hemp last summer during Alabama’s first year of legally growing hemp.
+Professionals first noticed fire ant damage on hemp during Alabama’s first year of legally growing hemp (2019).
 The ants will form mounds around the stem or adjacent to the plants and begin feeding.
 Fire ants can strip the bark and in some cases, tunnel through the stem.
 This cuts off all the nutrients and water to the rest of the plant which will eventually lead to plant death.
 Young hemp plants have already started to die with fire ant damage this year.

 For areas that are experiencing high damage from fire ants, a two-step management method is recommended.
 This consists of putting out an insecticidal bait twice a year (spring and fall) and following up with individual mound treatments with approved insecticides.
 To gain effective control of fire ants, growers should avoid home remedies such as boiling water, gasoline, or other non-recommended products.